-There will be one assignment and one test, which together will comprise the class component of the course and account for 30% of the final mark.
+There will be one assignment, counting 15% of the total course mark, and one class test, counting 15% of the total mark each, which together will comprise the class component of the course and account for 30% of the final mark.
 The examination will account for the remaining 70%.
 Students are warned that it will not be possible to pass the examination without having done the additional reading to which they will be referred in lectures.
-The standard Faculty DP requirements will apply to the course.
-It is every student's responsibility to sign the class register that will be circulated during every lecture.
-The class register will serve as conclusive proof of attendance or non-attendance of lectures.

-Craig Renaud February 2018
+Craig Renaud February 2022